fresheneesz/bip-efficient-bitcoin-vaults/Script Parameter, op_scriptparam,  OP_CHECKSCRIPTVERIFY, and  OP_BEFORESEQUENCEVERIFY.md

 1. Can be spent by `key1`, to ``IntermediateAddress` (or a similar change address).
 The fee must be less than some multiple of the median fee of the last 30 blocks.
 2. Can be spent by `key1` + `key2`, without waiting for any time-lock, to any address.

 The couple issues above are eliminated.
+This can be used to create highly redundant, highly secure wallets like [this one](https://github.com/fresheneesz/TordlWalletProtocols/blob/master/experimental/singleWalletProtocols/Time-locked-3-Seed-Cold-Wallet.md).

+* Spending requires only a single transaction.
-Normal spending requires only 1 transaction, and funds cannot be stolen if only 1 of [`key1`, `key2`] are compromised.
+* Funds cannot be stolen if only 1 of [`key1`, `key2`] are compromised.
 All keys must be compromised to steal funds.
+* Vault outputs can be used in any combination, with each other, and with arbitrary other outputs.
+* Arbitrary amounts can be sent to and from the vaults, so there are no footguns related to address reuse or incorrect receipt amounts.

+The scripts below define a bitcoin vault that nearly has usage parity with a normal bitcoin address.
+The only situations where this kind of wallet vault can't be used in a transaction are:

+* Situations where the transaction must finalize before the wallet vault's timeout, for example situations where a subsequent transaction is expected to be possible after 6 confirmations.
+* Situations where the receiver doesn't recognize the wallet vault construct.

 #### Simple Script for Example Bitcoin Vault - Option A